ansible/ansible-builder/docs/scenario_guides/scenario_custom.rst

 In the example below, we will take a look at

-* Copying `ansible.cfg` file to an execution environment
+* Copying `ansible.cfg` file to an Execution Environment
 * Using Galaxy Server environment variables

 .. literalinclude:: galaxy_ee.yml